eloi-m/poemebot/README.md

 The Poeme Bot tweets once a day.

-It uses Flask and SQLAlchemy to select a poem from a database of many french artist, and Tweepy to tweet it.
+It uses Flask and SQLAlchemy to randomly select a poem from a database of more than 5000 french poems,  and Tweepy to tweet it.
+The bot is hosted on Heroku.